Antiz96/Linux-Desktop/VMs/Arch-Linux_Server_Template.md

 - I use a different partition scheme depending on if the context is personal or professional (see : [Partition scheme](https://github.com/Antiz96/Linux-Configuration/blob/main/Arch-Linux-Server-Template.md#partition-scheme))
 - I substitute the list of "useful packages to install" with one suited for servers (see [Install useful packages](https://github.com/Antiz96/Linux-Configuration/blob/main/Arch-Linux-Server-Template.md#install-useful-packages))
-- I do not create a regular user for my personal use.
+- I do not create a regular user for my personal use during the install.
 Indeed, this will be handled by an ansible playbook.
-I do create a "ansible" user for that purpose instead (see [Create and configure the ansible user](https://github.com/Antiz96/Linux-Configuration/blob/main/Arch-Linux-Server-Template.md#create-and-configure-the-ansible-user))
+I do create a "ansible" user for that purpose afterward instead (see [Create and configure the ansible user](https://github.com/Antiz96/Linux-Configuration/blob/main/Arch-Linux-Server-Template.md#create-and-configure-the-ansible-user)). **Remember to set a password for the root account during the installation process anyway, otherwise you won't be able to log in to the server after reboot**
 - I skip the "Desktop Environment/Standalone Window Manager" part, obviously.

 ## Partition scheme